The information you will be accessing is provided by another organization or vendor. If you do not intend to leave our site, close this message.

 Generally, your membership on your current plan will end on the last day of the month after we get your request to switch to Original Medicare or another plan.

-Some Aetna plans have a home delivery option through the CVS Caremark® Mail Service Pharmacy.
+Aetna plans have a home delivery option through the CVS Caremark® Mail Service Pharmacy.
 To get started with home delivery, please visit the CVS Caremark® Mail Service Pharmacy page.
+Not all benefits and services are available in all plans.

 If you need help just once, you can give us your permission by phone.
 We can speak with that person during the call.